Hungarian revisionist memory between the two world wars – Hungarian Calvary, the 100th National Flag Monument

 Part of the „The myth of national disaster” topic

+Sátoraljaújhely, a town in northeastern Hungary, became a significant symbol of Hungarian revisionist memory during the interwar period.
+The Kálvária (Calvary) Hill in Sátoraljaújhely, with its religious and historical connotations, became intertwined with Hungary’s national trauma following the Treaty of Trianon in 1920.
 The Trianon Treaty left a deep scar on the Hungarian national consciousness, giving rise to a powerful revisionist movement that sought to reverse the territorial losses.
 The phrase „No, No, Never” became the rallying cry of this movement, expressing the nation’s refusal to accept the new borders imposed by Trianon.
-Sátoraljaújhely, located near the new border with Czechoslovakia, became a symbolic site of this national grief and the desire for revision.
+The Kálvária Hill in Sátoraljaújhely was transformed into a memorial site, where nationalistic and revisionist sentiments were expressed through religious and patriotic ceremonies.
+These gatherings often included prayers for the lost territories and calls for their return to Hungary.

 During the interwar period, Sátoraljaújhely and other similar sites across Hungary played a crucial role in sustaining the revisionist agenda.
-This movement was not only a domestic political force but also influenced Hungary’s foreign policy, as the country sought alliances and opportunities to revise the Treaty of Trianon.
+This movement was not only a domestic political force but also influenced Hungary’s foreign policy as the country sought alliances and opportunities to revise the Treaty of Trianon.
 The revisionist sentiment, however, contributed to tensions with Hungary’s neighbors, particularly those that had gained territory as a result of Trianon, such as Czechoslovakia, Romania, and Yugoslavia.

-Sátoraljaújhely’s Kálvária remains a potent symbol of Hungarian revisionism and the enduring impact of the Treaty of Trianon on Hungary’s national identity.
+Sátoraljaújhely’s Kálvária is a potent symbol of Hungarian revisionism and the enduring impact of the Treaty of Trianon on Hungary’s national identity.
 It serves as a reminder of the deep historical grievances that shaped Central European politics in the 20th century and continue to influence the region’s interethnic and international relations today.